About

 Here's how you can reach Kohanaiki Beach Park from Kailua-Kona:

-• Make a turn toward the sea at Hulikoa Drive.
-This turn is across from the Pine Tree Cafe and Minit Stop Gas Station.
+- Make a turn toward the sea at Hulikoa Drive.
+It is across from the Pine Tree Cafe and Minit Stop Gas Station.

-• Before reaching the guard gate of the private club, turn right and drive around the golf course.
+- Before reaching the guard gate, turn right and drive around the golf course.

 Cost

-• Camping Fees: Kohanaiki Beach Park camping fees are $21 per night for non-residents and $5 for Hawaiian residents.
+- Camping Fees: $21 per night for non-residents and $5 for Hawaiian residents.

 Prices are subject to change; check their website for updates.